danilopedraza/komodo/book/src/programming_with_symstatic/builtin_types.md

   **Note**: You may have noticed that we used parenthesis to denote a series of steps.
 This is the only case where something that could be a tuple will be interpreted in another way.

 - Dictionaries: A collection of key-value pairs.
 There are no restrictions on the keys or the values.
 You can use anything at the same time!
-You can write them like this: `{"a": 5, []: 'b'}`.
+You can write them like this: `{"a" => 5, [] => 'b'}`.